What to do before and on your day of Surgery

 Diabetic patients must suck glucose sweets or drink sugar water so as not to drop their blood glucose levels too low while not eating prior to surgery and omit any oral glucose lowering agents during this time.

-Remove all jewellery and or nail varnish for your stay in hospital.
+Remove all jewelry for your stay in hospital.
 (Not medic alert bracelets.)

 Have a shower or bath the evening before using an antiseptic soap and sleep in clean linen.